nawani-rohit/receipt_processor_fetch/README.md

 ## Points Calculation Rules

-The application calculates points using the following rules:
+The application calculates points based on the following rules:

 - **Retailer Name:**
   1 point for every alphanumeric character in the retailer name.